Baharna

-The Bahārna (بُحارنة, or اِلبحارنه), are an ethnoreligious group of Shia Muslim Arabs and Persians indigenous to the historical region of Bahrain.
-Regarded by some scholars as the original inhabitants of Eastern Arabia, most Bahraini citizens are Baharna.
-They inhabited the region before the arrival of the Banu Utbah, which the Bahraini royal family descends from, in the 18th century.
+The Bahārna (بُحارنة; or بَحارنه), are an ethnoreligious group of Shia Muslim Arabs from the historical region of Bahrain.
+Generally regarded by scholars as the original inhabitants of Eastern Arabia, most Bahraini citizens are Baharna.
+They inhabited the region before the arrival of the Banu Utbah, from which the Bahraini royal family descends, in the 18th century.

-Outside the modern country of Bahrain, Baharna populations are found throughout Eastern Arabia (Bahrain, Qatif, and al-Ahsa).
-There are also significant populations in Kuwait, United Arab Emirates, Qatar, Oman, Iraq (specifically Najaf and Karbala), as well as Khoramshahr and Hormozgan province in Iran.
+Outside contemporary Bahrain, Baharna populations are found throughout Eastern Arabia (Bahrain, Qatif, and al-Ahsa).
+There are also significant populations in Kuwait, United Arab Emirates, Qatar, Oman, Iraq (specifically Najaf and Karbala), as well as Khorramshahr and Hormozgan province in Iran.
+Additionally, some have migrated to Eastern Africa (Zanzibar in particular), Europe and America as well.

 Origin

-The origin of the Baharna is debated and there are different theories regarding their origins.
-Several Western scholars believe the Baharna originate from Bahrain's ancient pre-Islamic population which consisted of partially-Christianized Arabs, Aramaic-speaking agriculturalists, Persian Zoroastrians, and a small number of Jews.
-According to one historian, Arab settlements in Bahrain may have begun around 300 B.C. and control of the island was maintained by the Rab'iah tribe that eventually converted to Islam in 630 A.D.
+The origin of the Baharna is debated, and there are different theories regarding their origins.
+Several Western scholars believe that the Baharna originate from Bahrain's ancient pre-Islamic population which consisted of partially-Christianized Arabs, Aramaic-speaking agriculturalists, Persian Zoroastrians, and a small number of Jews.
+According to one historian, Arab settlements in Bahrain may have begun around 300 B.C., and control of the island was maintained by the Rab'iah tribe that eventually converted to Islam in 630 A.D.

-Local anecdotal evidence suggests that the Baharna's ancestry is diverse, as some word variants spoken in the dialects of the native people of the villages of Bani Jamra and A'ali are only used in places as far as Yemen and Oman, indicating southern Arabian ancestry.
+Local anecdotal evidence suggests that the Baharna's ancestry is diverse, as some word variants spoken in the dialects of the native people of the villages of Bani Jamra and A'ali are only used in places such as Yemen and Oman, indicating southern Arabian ancestry.

 Most Baharna families and clans claim descent from the Rab’ia tribe.
-However, the direct relation is often contested, where some trace ancestry to the Banu Abdul Qays, who were mostly Nestorian Christians (Church of the East) before the seventh century, others trace their ancestry to the Anizah tribe (a cousin tribe of the Abd Al-Qays).
+However, the direct relation is often contested.
+While some trace ancestry to the Abd al-Qays, who were mostly Nestorian Christians (Church of the East) before the seventh century, others trace their ancestry to the Anizah tribe (a cousin tribe of the Abd Al-Qays).
 Some among them also claim ancestry to Bakr Bin Wail.
-Nonetheless, other families trace their heritage to the other influential tribal conglomeration of northern pre-Islamic Arabia, the Banu Mudar, through the Bani Tamim tribe who ruled Bahrain during the early Islamic era.
+Furthermore, other families trace their heritage to the other influential tribal conglomeration of northern pre-Islamic Arabia, the Banu Mudar, through the Banu Tamim tribe who ruled Bahrain during the early Islamic era.
 Illustrating the tribal mosaic of the Baharna, many other clans trace their heritage to Al-Azd, from Yemen.

-The Bahrani Arabic dialect exhibits Akkadian, Aramaic and Syriac features.
-The sedentary people of pre-Islamic Bahrain were Aramaic speakers and to some degree Middle Persian (Pahlavi) speakers, while Syriac functioned as a liturgical language.
-The Bahrani dialect might have borrowed the Akkadian, Aramaic and Syriac features from Mesopotamian Arabic, with influences from an older Persian dialect.

 According to Robert Bertram Serjeant, the Baharna may be the last of the "descendants of converts from the original population of Christians (Aramaeans), Jews and ancient Iranians (referred to by Arabs at the time as Majus) inhabiting the island and cultivated coastal provinces of Eastern Arabia at the time of the Arab conquest".

-These claims are also supported by archaeological finds as archaeologists uncovered Parthian (247 BC – 224 AD) related artefacts were also found in Shah-khoura, a Christian church in Samaheej (mid-4th and mid-8th centuries).
+These claims are also supported by archaeological finds, as archaeologists uncovered Parthian (247 BC – 224 CE) related artefacts in Shah-khoura, and a Christian church in Samaheej (ܡܫܡܗܝܓ) dated between the mid-4th and mid-8th centuries CE.

+They are considered to be the original inhabitants of Bahrain, as such, there is no indication that a population replacement happened to the Dilmunites.

+The "Baharnah" mainly trace their lineages to these tribes: